 in other geographic locations.
 Things to remember for these formats include:

 - Test your connections or equipment in advance.

 - Always verify time zones.

 - Have a phone readily available as a back-up.

 - Be aware of background images and noise.

-- Wear solid-colored clothing that contrasts with your skin tone.
+- Dress professionally and wear solid-colored clothing that contrasts with your skin

 - Focus on the interviewer’s image, speak clearly, and avoid quick movements.